 The Facebook Analogy

-That’s what happens when your kids go off to college for a year.
+That’s what happens when your kids go off to college.
 They come back with these outrageous ideas of their own.

 So that’s it.
-That’s what happens when your kids go off to college for a year.
+That’s what happens when your kids go off to college.
 They come back with these outrageous ideas of their own.
 Like maybe Game of Thrones isn’t the greatest cultural event of the year.
 Maybe it doesn’t matter if the White Walkers take over Westeros.
-Maybe it doesn’t matter if Dany’s dragons scorch Jon Snow.
+Maybe it doesn’t matter if Dany and Jon Snow don’t become the Power Couple of the Seven Kingdoms.
 These are the kinds of things that break a mother’s heart.

 The Heroin Problem